Join Here | Log In

 PAI-1 levels are also elevated in some people with obesity.[ref]
 PAI-1 is made in the liver, and fatty liver may be the reason why PAI-1 is elevated in insulin resistance and obesity.[ref][ref]

-PAI-1 and pregnancy:
+PAI-1 and pregnancy complications:

 During pregnancy, PAI-1 levels naturally increase, which increases coagulation and clotting factors.
 PAI-1 levels increase gradually in a healthy pregnancy, reaching a maximum level at 32-40 weeks.
 Levels return to normal a month or two after delivery.